How To Feel Safe In Uncertainty

 There is no such thing as an absolute truth, but the more perspectives you add to your version of truth, the higher the chance that you’ll have a more complete picture of the truth.

 Scientifically you can’t feel and think at the same time, just like you can’t observe and be observed at the same time.
-When your attention is on the emotion of feeling unsafe, you might drop into the fear totally.
+When your attention is on the emotion of feeling unsafe, you might drop into fear.
 When, however, you focus on the facts, you take your attention elsewhere and the more you can view the fear from a distance, the easier it will be to put things into perspective.

 Practice makes better.
 Keep practising the art of mindfulness and healthy living.
 Voice your fears and take action.
 It doesn’t take a big change to have a big impact.
 A journey of a thousand miles starts with a single step.